Marine Science A-Level

 Insurance.
 You’ll need to buy appropriate travel insurance covering your participation in the Marine Science A-level.
 This will require additional coverage for scuba diving up to 30 meters, including hyperbaric therapy treatment.

-If you would like any more information please do not hesitate to contact us through the form at the top of the page.
+If you would like any more information please do not hesitate to contact us.